 The video must briefly describe the CRC Robotics Competition in such a way that the components are presented, and the goal of the Competition is mentioned.
-The video must end by visually showing the time, place, and name of this year's Competition.
+The video must visually show the time, place and name of this year's Competition during its run time.